Animated stretch preview.

 - Helps the body downshift with lower-effort positions and slower breathing.

-- Fits into short routines because the working time is 1 minute or less for most sessions.
+- Slots into short routines — the working time is about 1 minute, perfect for a warm-up, a desk break, or a cooldown.

-- Use a wall, chair, strap, block, pillow, or towel if support makes the position calmer.
+- Use a wall, chair, strap, block, pillow, or towel if a little support makes the position calmer.

-Common mistakes
+Common mistakes to avoid

 - Holding unnecessary tension in the jaw, hands, or belly.

-- Bouncing, yanking, or trying to make the stretch feel intense immediately.
+- Bouncing, yanking, or trying to force the stretch to feel intense right away.

-- Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching.
+- Ignoring numbness, tingling, dizziness, sharp pain, or joint pinching instead of backing off.

 - Skip or modify this stretch if it reproduces sharp pain, numbness, tingling, dizziness, or symptoms that travel away from the stretched area.